 We have just published our latest book which is entitled, Joint By Design: The Evolution of Australian Defence Strategy.

-This is the second book in our 21st Century Global Change Series.
+This is the second book in our Second Line of Defense Strategic Book Series.

 In the midst of the COVID-19 crisis, the prime minister of Australia, Scott Morrison, launched a new defense and security strategy for Australia.